Dental Grants in New Mexico

 - Oral surgery when needed

-- NOT covered: Cosmetic treatments, teeth whitening
+- NOT covered: Cosmetic treatments, teeth whitening, or simple “check-ups” for those without urgent needs.

 How to Apply:

-- Website: dentallifeline.org/new-mexico
+- government: dentallifeline.org/new-mexico

-- Process: Application with physician referral required
+- Process: A physician referral is often required to prove medical necessity.

 2. New Mexico Mission of Mercy – Major Free Event

-- Partnership: New Mexico Dental Association Foundation and Global Denture Alliance
+- Partnership: New Mexico Dental Association Foundation

 How Mission of Mercy Works: